stepelu/lua-time/README.md

 This is a MIT licensed library for the manipulation of dates and periods according to the Gregorian calendar, i.e. the internationally accepted calendar for most uses.
 The library is built around two concepts:

-+ **date**: a specific point in time, for example yesterday at 3:00 PM;
++ **date**: a specific point in time, for example yesterday at 3:00 PM
-+ **period**: a duration of time, for example three hours.
++ **period**: a duration of time, for example three hours

 with the following characteristics:

-+ dates and periods have microsecond (1-millionth of a second) precision;
++ dates and periods have microsecond (1-millionth of a second) precision
-+ leap years are taken into account;
++ leap years are taken into account
-+ all years have the same number of seconds, i.e. there are no leap seconds.
++ all years have the same number of seconds, i.e. there are no leap seconds

-Code snippet example:
+All of the date-related functionalities are based on Claus Tøndering's calendar algorithms and the corresponding C implementation.

+The following example presents the main features of this library:

 ```lua
 local time = require "time"